Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

 The core of the application is a Bloom filter, a space-efficient probabilistic data structure used to test whether an element is a member of a set.
 The algorithm attempts to find the best matching documents for a specific search array.
 The search array is the filter that matches documents against the user’s interest.
 In this application, each document is reduced to a set of 32-bit words, where each word is a pair of 24-bit word ID and 8-bit frequency representing the occurrence of the word ID in the document.
 The search array consists of smaller set of word IDs and each word ID has a weight associated with it, which represents the significance of the word.
 The application computes a score for each document to determine its relevance to the given search array.

+The algorithm can be divided in two sections:
+* Computing the hash function of the words and creating output flags
+* Computing document scores based on the previously computed output flags

 ## Run the Application on the CPU

 Navigate to the `cpu_src` directory and run the following command.